SachaCardonna/SachaCardonna.github.io/_pages/more.md

     <div class="film-overlay">
       <strong>Hurry Up, We're Dreaming (2011)</strong><br>
       <i>M83</i><br>
-      Electronica & New wave
+      Electronic & New wave
     </div>
   </div>
 </div>

 ### Literature
 When I was younger, I used to read a lot.
 With my PhD, I do not have as much time for it anymore, and I miss it...
-Still, I have a strong passion for literature, and I have selected five works that have had a significant impact on my life.
+Still, I have a strong passion for literature, and I have selected six works that have had a significant impact on my life.

 <div style="display: flex; flex-wrap: wrap; gap: 1em; margin-top: 1em;">
   <div class="film-card">